Complaints Procedure for Commercial Waste Clapham

 The scope of this policy covers complaints about service delivery, missed collections, contamination handling, health and safety incidents and billing disputes linked to commercial refuse contracts.
 It does not replace contractual dispute resolution clauses but is intended to provide an accessible internal avenue for swift resolution.
 Complainants will be treated with respect and their concerns considered impartially, while staff and crews are afforded the right to a fair review.

-Missed collection noted on site with documentation for investigation Complaints may be submitted by any authorised premises representative, account holder or their nominated agent.
+A collection of colourful plastic rubbish bags, including red, black, blue, and yellow, bunched together on a surface, likely used for waste collection or disposal.
+The bags are made of thin, crinkled plastic material with a glossy finish, and some appear partially filled or crumpled.
+The black bag is positioned on top of the others, with a slight sheen reflecting light, indicating a smooth, plastic texture.
+The blue and yellow bags are visible beneath, showing similar plastic qualities.
+This scene suggests an outdoor or storage setting related to waste management, consistent with rubbish removal services provided by Commercial Waste Clapham, serving areas in or around the London postcode region.
+The arrangement indicates typical waste collection preparation, and the variety of colours may reflect different types of waste or simply be general rubbish bags stored temporarily before collection.
+Complaints may be submitted by any authorised premises representative, account holder or their nominated agent.
 Each complaint will be recorded with a unique reference, date and a concise description of the issue.
 Records will include any supporting evidence such as photographs, vehicle details or time-stamped service logs.
 This record forms the basis of the investigation and will be retained in accordance with statutory retention obligations and internal data protection practices.

 How complaints are handled